MARITAL & FAMILY LAW

 THE MOST IMPORTANT THING YOU CAN DO RIGHT NOW IS TO EDUCATE YOURSELF AS TO WHAT IS LIKELY TO HAPPEN TO YOU, YOUR CHILDREN AND YOUR ASSETS DURING A DIVORCE.

-Only then can you begin to make good decisions about what to do.
+Only then can you begin to make appropriate decisions about what to do.

-LEARNING ABOUT DIVORCE DOES NOT INVOLVE LISTENING TO YOUR FRIENDS, OR TO YOUR CO-WORKERS, OR TO YOUR FAMILY, OR EVEN TO YOUR TAX ADVISOR.
+LEARNING ABOUT DIVORCE DOES NOT INVOLVE LISTENING TO YOUR FRIENDS, OR TO YOUR CO-WORKERS, OR TO YOUR FAMILY, OR EVEN TO YOUR ACCOUNTANT.

 And while surfing the web can provide some general information, everyone's case is different.
 The results in any divorce case depends on how the law applies to the specific facts involved in that case.
-What happened in your friend's case is not what will happen in yours.
+What happened in your friend's case may not be what will happen in yours.

 IT IS ONLY BY DISCUSSING THE SPECIFIC FACTS OF YOUR CASE WITH AN EXPERIENCED FAMILY LAW ATTORNEY THAT YOU CAN EDUCATE YOURSELF AS TO HOW FLORIDA LAW APPLIES TO YOUR INDIVIDUAL SITUATION.

 During your first meeting with the lawyers at The Bonham Law Firm you will receive a professional analysis of your situation and learn about your available options.
-Then the lawyers at The Bonham Law Firm will go to work for you, and we will vigorously and efficently pursue your goals.
+Then The Bonham Law Firm will go to work for you, vigorously and efficiently pursuing your goals.

 THE CHILDREN Where will they live?
 Will I have to pay child support?
 If so, how much?
 Where will they go to school?
 Can they leave Florida?
 When do I get to see them?
 What about the holidays?
 Their birthdays?
 Fathers' Day?
 Mothers' Day?
 My birthday?
 What happens if my spouse re-marries?
 Who should claim them on their tax returns?
 What are my obligations to the other parent if my child gets sick?
 What happens if I can't pay child support?
 What do I do if the other parent stops paying?
 Who pays the medical and dental bills for the children?
 Who pays for daycare or aftercare expenses?
 Does the other parent have to tell me where they are taking the children?
 Can the other parent get a passport for the children without my permission?
 What if the other parent brings the children to meet their new girlfriend or boyfriend?
 Can I move to another state with the children in the future?
 What happens when the oldest child turns 18?
 When does the child support stop?
 What if my child has special needs?